-this page describes the operation and implementation of the closed-loop cooling system on my roadster, in daily use since early 2017.
+this page describes the operation and implementation of the closed-loop cooling system on my roadster, in daily use since early 2017. there's nothing rambler-specific in here, this scheme should be perfectly fine on any internal combustion engine.

-everything is datalogged once per second, from these i produce occasional plots for analysis.
+everything is datalogged once per second, from these i produce occasional

 this system completely replaces the "traditional" auto cooling system components: belt-driven pump, thermostat, plumbing, etc. cooling capacity is independent of engine speed, power consumption is typically under 50 watts. the system is physically simple, all complexity is in the control software.